Skip to content

 Elias Axelsson Björklund

-Elias works as a Marketing Project Manager at Questback and has worked with marketing in HR/ HR-tech since 2017 after an examination from Stockholm University.
+Elias works as a Marketing Project Manager at Questback and has worked with marketing in HR and Customer-tech since 2017 after studies from Stockholm University.

 Blog